Mick Fanning Biography

 Lives: Tweed Heads, NSW, Australia

-Sponsors: Rip Curl, Red Bull, Reef, Dragon, DHD, Creatures Of Leisure, Vertra, Skullcandy, FCS fins, DHD.
+Sponsors: Rip Curl, Red Bull, Reef, Dragon, DHD, Creatures Of Leisure, Vertra, Skullcandy, Mercedes Vans, FCS fins.

 Mick Fanning’s path to surfing greatness has incorporated all the attributes of a champion.
 He has overcome personal tragedy, career-threatening injury and one of sport’s greatest competitive dynasties, in the form of American Kelly Slater, to reach surfing’s highest echelon three times.